Governance and constating documents

 The Board of Directors of iA Financial Group is governed by a range of laws and regulations, and its mission is defined in its charter.
 All the members of the Board of Directors must abide by the iA Financial Group’s Code of Business Conduct and are subject to a variety of policies and guidelines concerning, among other things, Board independence, information disclosure and insider trading.

-The Board of Directors is made up of 12 members, of whom 11 are independent directors.
-Fifty percent of the Board members are women.
+The Board of Directors is made up of 14 members, of whom 13 are independent directors.
+Forty-three percent of the Board members are women.
 The Company’s Information Circular for the solicitation of proxies provides information on the directors and describes the governance practices.

 To assist it in achieving its mandate, the Board of Directors has created the following four committees: